 Demand for outdoor recreation opportunities can be attributed to many factors, including population and demographics, tourism, trends in activities and availability of resources.
-Most recently, the demand for recreation from 2020 to 2022 exploded, likely due to COVID-19.
-The surge in interest in the outdoors resulted in historic visitation to Idaho State Parks (a record 7.7 million visitors in 2020) and shortages in recreational equipment, including bicycles, boats, RVs, and other gear.
-Time will tell if the uptick in interest results in a lasting increase in outdoor recreation.
-Also, as Idaho's population grows and becomes more diverse, it is important to determine how this growth and the changes in demographics may impact demand for recreational opportunities.
+Most recently, the demand for recreation from 2020 to 2022 exploded due to COVID 19.
+As Idaho's population grows and becomes more diverse, it is important to determine how this growth and the changes in demographics may impact demand for recreational opportunities.
 Additionally, determining where the growth is occurring and understanding how that impacts the surrounding area will help land managers and recreation providers better plan for the future.
-But focusing solely on Idaho's population discounts the considerable influx of visitors to the state who participate in recreation.
+However, to focus solely on Idaho's population discounts the considerable influx of visitors to the state that participate in recreation opportunities.
 Tourism is a critical piece to understanding the overall demand for outdoor recreation.